atoosa-r/clothing_recommender_systems/README.md

 ### **Dataset**
 **Links to Datasets:** The datasets required for this project are stored in publicly accessible cloud storage.
 Please refer to the data-links.md file in the environment_data_links/ folder for the links and instructions to download the datasets.

-*Note:Due to the large size of the images, they have not yet been uploaded to this repository.*
+*Note: Due to the large size of the images, they have not yet been uploaded to this repository.*